Skip to main content

 We aim to provide a supportive and inspiring environment for people to work and study at the Department, by valuing our diverse workforce and promoting equality throughout the department.

-We believe that a diverse community in which all feel comfortable and empowered to engage, results in better dialogue, better scholarship, and better outcomes for all.
+“A diverse community in which all feel comfortable and empowered to engage and contribute results in better scholarship, and better outcomes for all.”

 ED&I Fellow: Sierra Sparks